alienresident/resume/resume.md

 *Spies & Assassins | KBS (Kirshenbaum Bond Senecal)*
 March 2015–November 2016

-*  led the responsive redesign of BMWUSA.com, resulting in a 216% increase in mobile traffic surpassing desktop traffic.
-Built a modular design system, responsive grid, wireframes, user flows, and prototypes
+* Led the responsive redesign of BMWUSA.com, resulting in a 216% increase in mobile traffic surpassing desktop traffic.
+Built a modular design system, a responsive grid, wireframes, user flows, and prototypes
 * Redesigned the sign-up flows for the *My BMW* website.
 Created wireframes, user flows, interaction and technical documentation, and detailed prototypes
 * Designed a learning center for digital marketing at *Hershey*.
 Conducted user and stakeholder interviews, designed content types, and wireframes